-Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.
+Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this condition.

 Lifestyle and home remedies

+Taking care of sensitive skin is the first step in treating atopic dermatitis and preventing flares.
 To help reduce itching and soothe inflamed skin, try these self-care measures:

 Coping and support